Why chose Open Roads Driving School?

-If taking behind the wheel at Open Roads Driving School, students 15 years and 6 months should contact us to either pickup the MV3001 form or have it mailed to them in order to get their instruction permit approx. 10 days before the date the student turns 15 years 6 months old.
+If taking behind the wheel at Open Roads Driving School, students at least 15 years old should contact us to either pickup the MV3001 form or have it mailed to them in order to get their instruction permit approx. 10 days before the date the student turns 15 years old.
 Students not taking BTW with Open Road Driving School must wait until the course is completed and have the school providing BTW instruction sign the MV3001 form.
 The MV3001 form allows students to obtain their instruction permit.

 All students - The 1st BTW lesson must occur within 60 days of the date the MV3001 is signed.
 This is a DOT rule, not ours, so plan accordingly as we are fully booked most dates 2-3 weeks out.